skyRoma/learn-docker-kubernetes/README.md

   <br/>
 - `docker exec -it <container_id> <command>` - execute additional command in a container, `it` add possibility to provide input inside of this container;
   <br/>
-- `docker exec -it <container_id> sh` - get the full terminal access inside the context of the running container;
+- `docker exec -it <container_id> sh` - get the full terminal access inside the context of the running container (sh should be installed inside the container);
   <br/>
 - `docker run -it <container_name> sh` - run `sh` immediately after container startup;
   <br/>